Table of Contents [expand]

 Publish Command Parameters

-The .NET buildpack adds the following parameters when running dotnet publish
+The .NET buildpack adds the following parameters when running dotnet publish:

 NuGet Dependencies